Simple ideas to make your phone less addictive

 • In general, put your phone where you can't see it.
 I either keep it in my backpack or put it right behind my laptop screen.

-• Find out in which situations you use your phone most.
+• Reflect.
+Find out in which situations you use your phone most.
 During your commute?
 When you're bored?
 While you're eating?
 For each of these situations, replace using your phone with something else (e.g., "When I am on the train, I will do a short meditation/read a book," "When I am eating, I will concentrate on my food and nothing else," "When I am bored, I will make a list of things I can do/read a book," etc.).

-I find that these ideas help me spend less time on my phone when I'm on the go and instead do other activities that I find more valuable.
 If you've got more ideas that are helping you or questions about this list, please let me know.
 Really, I mean it.